Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 Global reference to a class' instance encapsulated within the class.
 It uses a method that instantiates only once and then return that instance for subsequent invokations.

-Warning: Dependency is a better approach rather than singleton.
+⚠️ Warning: Dependency is a better approach rather than singleton.

+### Adapter

+> A construct which adapts an existing interface X to conform to the required interface Y.

+Create a new object which aggregates the adaptee.